eazytraining/openshift-administrator-training/tp4-deployment-app/README.md

 ## Application deployment through S2I model.

-The script `s2i/sample-app-httpd/sample-app-httpd.sh` allows you to deploy a CI/CD pipeline based on the S2I approach.
+The following script `s2i/sample-app-httpd/sample-app-httpd.sh` allows you to deploy a CI/CD pipeline based on the S2I approach.
 It will create the following resources :
 - namespace
 - build config
 - deployment config